TREASURIES-Yields hit four-week highs, Fed expected to hike above 5%

 By Karen Brettell

-Employers added 517,000 jobs in January, while the unemployment rate hit 3.4%, its lowest reading for more than 53 years.
+Employers added 517,000 jobs in January, while the unemployment rate hit 3.4%, its lowest reading for more than 53 years, the government reported on Friday.

 The 10-year yields have fallen from a 15-year high of 4.338% on Oct.
 21 on expectations that Fed tightening will lead to a recession this year.